Ritwik-git420/Webdev/readme.txt

-Hi, this file created from my local machine
+Hi, this file created from my local machine.
+Personal projects of github